rimon-islm/MF1001-Introduktionskurs/README.md

 # Hysch: Technical Solution for Managing High Sounds in Study Environments

 High sounds in study environments can negatively impact many individuals.
-This report presents a technical solution called "Hysch" to prevent high sounds using Arduino MKR, a MKR connector carrier, a microphone, and a speaker.
+This repo presents a technical solution called "Hysch" to prevent high sounds using Arduino MKR, a MKR connector carrier, a microphone, and a speaker.

 ## Components Used
 - Arduino MKR